cjur/designdom/README.md

 A collection of design resources.
-Open to anything that contributers can make that helps out other designers or people.
+Open to anything that contributers can make that helps out others.

 Anyone is welcome to contribute to this page.